The pH of Citric Acid in Water

 The amount of base needed to adjust the pH can be calculated using the pH and molarity of the acid and base, as well as the stoichiometry of the reaction between them.
 For example, the reaction between citric acid and sodium hydroxide can be represented as:

-See also The pH of Lead Nitrate in Water
+See also The Importance of pH in Phosphate Water

 C₆H₈O₇ + 3NaOH → Na₃C₆H₅O₇ + 3H₂O